 What is SPLOST?

 SPLOST stands for Special Purpose Local Option Sales Tax.
-SPLOST is a one-cent sales tax, which the State of Georgia allows counties to collect to fund specific improvement projects.
+SPLOST is an optional one percent County sales tax, which the State of Georgia allows counties to collect to fund specific improvement projects.
 SPLOST must be approved by voters in a general referendum in order to be enacted.

-In September 1996, the residents of Henry County voted to approve the first SPLOST program.
-Between the start of collections in January 1997 and the end of SPLOST I collections in December 2001, the county collected a total of $71,363,187.
-An additional $3,993,837 was earned through interest, and $1,003,003 was received through Georgia Department of Transportation reimbursements, for a total SPLOST collection of $76,360,026.
+SPLOST I - In September 1996, the residents of Henry County voted to approve the first SPLOST program.
+Between the start of collections in January 1997 and the end of SPLOST I collections in December 2001, the county collected a total of $72,312,591.
 During the SPLOST I program, approximately 57 percent of the funding was dedicated to road improvements and approximately 43 percent for buildings and parks.

-School systems are also allowed one SPLOST for school construction and improvements.
-The Henry County School System renewed its SPLOST in March 2007.
-The county SPLOST and school SPLOST are separate taxes.
+School systems are also allowed a SPLOST for school construction and improvements.
+The Henry County School System renewed its E-SPLOST in November 2011, and started collecting January 2013.
+The county SPLOST and school E-SPLOST are separate taxes.